JonahNannepaga/Datastructures-JS/01-linked-list/README.md

 3. Insert at index
 4. Get at index
 5. Delete at index
-6. Clear list
+6. Clear linked list
-7. Print list
+7. Print linked list